quidphp/base/README.md

 - [Nav](src/Nav.php) | Class which contains methods to build a complex pagination engine
 - [Network](src/Network.php) | Class with static network-related methods (dns, mx, ping, hostname and more)
 - [Number](src/Number.php) | Class with static methods to work with strings, ints and floats numbers
-- [Obj](src/Obj.php) | Class with static methods to deal with objects, does not accept fqcn strings (does not use Reflection)
+- [Obj](src/Obj.php) | Class with static methods to deal with objects, does not accept fqcn strings
 - [Path](src/Path.php) | Class with static methods to deal with filesystem paths
 - [PathTrack](src/PathTrack.php) | Class with static methods to deal with filesystem paths (without a starting slash)
 - [Request](src/Request.php) | Class with static methods to analyze the current request